BarryDigby/youth-academy-semII/docs/source/week1/file_3.rst

 Click on entries under the ``Assembly`` column to see if the species contains a sequence similar to the one you translated.

-Knowing what you know now about the gene and it's function, think critically about why some species have this gene and others do not.
+Knowing what you now know about the gene and it's function, think critically about why some species have this gene and others do not.
+(Have you ever heard of the SARS-CoV-2 virus getting diabetes? :) )